darrynten/clarifai-php/README.md

 There is currently 100% test coverage in the project, please ensure that when contributing you update the tests.
 For more info see CONTRIBUTING.md

+We would love help getting decent documentation going, please get in touch if you have any ideas.

 ## Acknowledgements